zeek/zeek/doc/frameworks/configuration.rst

 The rules regarding options can be thought of as being in between global variables and constants.
 Like global variables, options cannot be declared inside a function, hook, or event handler.
-Like constants, options must be initialized when declared.
+Like constants, options must be initialized when declared (the type can often be inferred from the initializer but may need to be specified).
 The value of an option can change at runtime, but options cannot be assigned a new value using normal assignments.